-- a) The deep radial nerve innervates all muscles in the posterior compartment of the forearm. - b) Brachioradialis abducts the wrist and extends the fingers. - c) The posterior interosseous artery enters the posterior compartment of the forearm by passing the superior free edge of the interosseous membrane. - d) A complete lesion of the posterior interosseous nerve causes "wrist drop." - e) The tendons of the interosseous muscles pass posterior to the deep transverse metacarpal ligament and anterior to the transverse axis of the metacarpophalangeal joints. - f) The flexor pollicis longus tendon crosses the medial side of Lister's tubercle...
+- a) The deep radial nerve innervates all muscles in the anterior compartment of the forearm. - b) Brachioradialis abducts the wrist and extends the fingers. - c) The posterior interosseous artery enters the posterior compartment of the forearm by passing the superior free edge of the interosseous membrane. - d) A lesion of the radial nerve at the spiral groove nerve causes "wrist drop." - e) The tendons of the interosseous muscles pass posterior to the deep transverse metacarpal ligament and anterior to the transverse axis of the metacarpophalangeal joints. - f) The flexor pollicis longus tendon crosses the lateral side of Lister's tubercle...